 General

-6.1 The Section deals with general corporate actions, which must be read with Sections 9 (Transactions), 10 (Related Party Transactions), 12 (Mining & Oil/Gas), 13 (Property) and 15 (Investment Entities).
+6.1 The Section deals with general corporate actions, which must be read with Sections 9 (Transactions), [10] (Related Party Transactions), [12] (Mining & Oil/Gas), [13] (Property) and [15] (Investment Entities).

 6.2 All corporate actions must adhere to the corporate actions timetable and be approved by the JSE, save as otherwise specified.